pavi302568/Swiggy_Analysis/README.md

   Drop unnecessary tables that are not required for further analysis.

   **Data Visualization**

     Create various visualizations to uncover trends and insights.

-  **Data Overview**

-    The dataset consists of 5 tables: Food, Menu, Orders, Orders Type, Restaurant, and Users.

-    The data includes information for 100,000 users.

-    The Menu table has a row count of 5.2 million.

   **Data Cleaning Steps**

    Identify and handle null values in each table.

     Ensure that no critical data is lost in the process.

    **Power BI Steps**

     Load the cleaned data into Power BI.